Motivic (Representation) Stability of Representation Varieties and Character Stacks: Motivic representation stability of representation varieties of free groups and free Abelian groups

 The virtual class of $\GL_2(k)$ is $q(q-1)(q^2-1)$.
-It has three types of elements \begin{itemize} \item scalars: the closed subvariety of scalars has virtual class $q-1$. \item $J$-type: the open subvariety of the closed subvariety of matrices with the same eigenvalue (but not scalars) has virtual class $(q-1)(q^2-1)$.
+It has three types of elements \begin{itemize} \item scalar matrices: the closed subvariety of scalar matrices has virtual class $q-1$. \item $J$-type: the open subvariety of the closed subvariety of matrices with the same eigenvalue (but not the scalar matrices) has virtual class $(q-1)(q^2-1)$.
 These are the matrices that are conjugate to a matrix of the form

 \item $M$-type: the open subvariety of matrices with two distinct eigenvalues has virtual class $(q-1)(q^3-q^2-q)$.
 These are the matrices that are conjugate to a matrix of the form

 with $\lambda\ne \mu$. \end{itemize}